twsnmp/twsnmpfk/frontend/src/help/en/eventlog.md

 * **ARP Watch**
   Time-series chart of address usage rates from "arpwatch" events.
 * **[AI Explain]**
-  Sends current event log data, top problem nodes, and severity breakdowns to AI (LLM) for health diagnostics and remediation advice (only visible when AI integration is enabled).
+  Sends current event log data, top problem nodes, SLA performance, and severity breakdowns to AI (LLM) for health diagnostics and remediation advice (only visible when AI integration is enabled).